google/zetasql/docs/navigation_functions.md

 # Navigation functions

 ZetaSQL supports navigation functions.
-Navigation functions are a subset window functions.
+Navigation functions are a subset of window functions.
 To create a window function call and learn about the syntax for window functions, see [Window function_calls][window-function-calls].